Caleydo/caleydo.github.io/_publications/2019_bioinformatics_ordino.md

 ---
 layout: publication
 # The quotes make the : possible, otherwise you can do it without quotes
-title: "Ordino: visual analysis tool for ranking and exploring genes, cell lines, and tissue samples"
+title: "Ordino: a visual cancer analysis tool for ranking and exploring genes, cell lines and tissue samples"
 key: 2019_bioinformatics_ordino
 # paper | preprint | poster
 type: paper